High Resolution and High-Speed Live Optical Flow Velocimetry: Synthetic image generation

 \section{Synthetic image generation}

-Synthetic images were used for a well-controlled evaluation of the precision and ability to measure velocity gradients at various scales.
-Two test cases were used.
-First, a Rankinve vortex, images generated with a third-party tool, allowing for precise evaluation of well defined velocity gradients.
-Second, a direct numerical simulation (DNS) HIT case, images generated with an in-house tool, to challenge the algorithm on a complex, realistic, turbulent flow.
+Synthetic images were used to rigorously evaluate the accuracy and measurement capabilities of displacement gradients at different scales.
+Two test cases were implemented.
+First, a Rankine vortex, whose images were generated by a third-party tool, enabled the accurate evaluation of well-defined displacement gradients.
+Second, a HIT-type direct numerical simulation (DNS), whose images were generated by an in-house tool, allowed the algorithm to be tested on a complex and realistic turbulent flow.